 - A last minute dinner: I love to cook and I love a nice dinner, but I am a huge culinary procrastinator.
 Too often, come dinnertime, I have just started thinking about what to make.
 These Instant Pot chicken thighs are perfect for people like me.
 They cook in mere minutes and with impossibly few ingredients and effort, you are amply rewarded.

-- Works like a charm with frozen chicken thighs: Magically, these chicken thighs turn out just as delicious with frozen chicken.
+- Works like a charm with frozen chicken thighs: Somewhat magically, these chicken thighs turn out just as delicious with frozen chicken.
 I will go as far as saying they might be even better.
 More on cooking frozen chicken thighs below.

 Minimal Amount Of Liquid